 The Company assesses whether a contract is or contains a lease, at inception of the contract.
-The Company recognises a right-ofuse asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (such as small items of office furniture and equipment and telephones).
+The Company recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets (such as small items of office furniture and equipment and telephones).
 For these leases, the Company recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.
-The above treatment is the Company's policy in the current year following the implementation of IFRS 16.
-For the prior period, the Company's policy was consistent with IAS 17 whereby leases were classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
 All other leases were classified as operating leases.

 The lease liability is initially measured at the present value of the lease payments that are not paid at the commencement date, discounted by the Company's incremental borrowing rate (as there is no rate implicit in the lease).
-The incremental borrowing rate is determined using as reference rate the secured funding rate of the parent company Alpha Bank, adjusted for different currencies and taking into consideration government yield curves, where applicable.
+The incremental borrowing rate is determined using as reference rate the secured funding rate of the parent company Alpha Bank, adjusted for different currencies, and taking into consideration government yield curves, where applicable.